gugulethu-mngomezulu/Gadget-CRUD-MVC-C-project/README.md

 # Gadget-CRUD-MVC-C-project
-this is the crud method starting up your basics in mvc c# programming ( create, read, update, delete)
+This is  CRUD method starting up your basics in MVC C# Programming ( Create, Read, Update, Delete)